apache/flink/docs/ops/state/checkpoints.md

 job from failures.
 They are deleted when a program is cancelled.
 You can, however, configure periodic checkpoints to be retained.
-Depending on the configuration these *retained* checkpoints are *not* automatically cleaned up when the job fails or is canceled.
+Depending on the configuration these *retained* checkpoints are *not* automatically cleaned up when the job fails or is cancelled.
 This way, you will have a checkpoint around to resume from if your job fails.

 {% highlight java %}